RobotsAndPencils/objective-c-style-guide/README.md

 @property
 ---------

 Property definitions should be used in place of ivars.
-When defining properties, put strong/weak/retain/assign first then nonatomic because this matches what Xcode does when dragging from Interface Builder to header files.
+When defining properties, put strong/weak/retain/assign first then nonatomic for consistency.

 ```objc
 @property (weak, nonatomic) IBOutlet UIWebView *messageWebView;